Dreamy-Jy/Slap-Jack/README.md

 If the top card is not a jack then all player who slaped the deck must place (if possible) 3 cards on the center pile.

+## Rule
+- valid names
+- valid action keys
+- how to play

 ## Implementation

 Use of deque in stead of a standard list: